trulynotafan/p2p-news-app/README.md

 If you want to see the flow of the code and how everything was made step by step check out the dev diary and for quick go through, check [code_explanation](https://github.com/trulynotafan/p2p-news-app/blob/main/docs/code_explanation.md)

+If you want to learn or collab..
+Please dm me on discord. my username is `trulynotafan`